🛡️ Independent & unbiased — we don't sell remediation 24/7 help line: (659) 399-3788

 At-home kits are cheap and genuinely useful for the right situations.
 Here's an honest look at the main types, what they can and can't tell you, and how to choose — including when to skip the kit and confirm a different way.

-Honest disclosure: some links below are affiliate links — if you buy through them we may earn a small commission at no extra cost to you.
-It never changes what we recommend.
+The commercial part, plainly: the links below carry our affiliate tag — buy through one and we earn a small commission at no extra cost to you.
+The tag gets added to a pick we already made; it never makes the pick.
 As an Amazon Associate, we earn from qualifying purchases.
-See our Disclosure.
+Full details in our Disclosure.

 The three types, plainly